Belal95/Store-Front/README.md

 4. Run `db-migrate up` to run database migrations

 ---

 5. Run `yarn watch` to start the server on port 3000

 ---

-6. Run `yarn build && yarn test` to run the test suites
+6. Run `yarn test` to run the test suites

 ---